 Any individual may make an anonymous criminal report without disclosing the name of the respondent or requesting any action.
-However, KGI's ability to respond to_such a report is limited by lack of information about the incident(s) or the individuals involved.
-The Title IX Coordinator, Dean of Students, and/or Assistant Vice President of Human Resources and Employee Engagement will determine any appropriate steps to take in response to an anonymous report, including community-wide remedies as appropriate.
-We highly recommend this method for the accurate and prompt reporting of crimes to campus police and appropriate police agencies when the victim of a crime elects to or is unable to make such a report.
+However, KGl's ability to respond to such a report is limited by a lack of information about the incident(s) or the individuals involved.
+The Senior Director of Student Affairs and Title IX Coordinator and Assistant Vice President of Human Resources and Employee Engagement will determine any appropriate steps to take in response to an anonymous report, including community-wide remedies as appropriate.
+We highly recommend this method for the accurate and prompt reporting of crimes to campus police and appropriate police agencies when the victim of a crime elects to or cannot make such a report.

-Individuals may make anonymous reports by utilizing MySafeCampus found at mysafecampus.com and search "Keck Graduate Institute."
-MySafeCampus is a website that transmits data to the appropriate individuals within our organization while protecting the identity of the user if the user chooses to remain anonymous.
-If a crime is transmitted through the MySafeCampus app, it is immediately reviewed by campus administrators and evaluated for imminent or continuing threat to the KGI community.
-If either of these is determined, KGI will work in tandem with Campus Safety to send out the appropriate notification, either an Emergency Notification or Timely Warning Notification.
+Individuals may make anonymous reports by utilizing MySafeCampus (Convercent) found at www.convercent.com/report, and searching "Keck Graduate Institute."
+MySafeCampus (Convercent) is a website that transmits data to the appropriate individuals within our organization while protecting the user's identity if the user chooses to remain anonymous.
+If a crime is sent through the MySafeCampus (Convercent) app, it is immediately reviewed by campus administrators and evaluated for an imminent or continuing threat to the KGI community.
+If either of these is determined, KGI will work with Campus Safety to send out the appropriate notification, either an Emergency Notification or Timely Warning Notification.

-If you are interested in reporting a crime anonymously, you can utilize the Campus Safety's Silent Witness program that can be accessed through the Department's website: cuc.formstack.com/ forms/silent_witness_incident_report.
-By policy, we do not attempt to trace the origin of the person who submits this form, unless such is deemed necessary for public safety.
+If you are interested in reporting a crime anonymously, you can utilize Campus Safety's Silent Witness program which can be accessed through the Department's website: cuc.formstack.com/forms/silent\witness\incident\report.
+By policy, we do not attempt to trace the origin of the person who submits this form unless such is deemed necessary for public safety.

-Anyone may share information anonymously through Campus Safety's Silent Witness Form available on the Campus Safety website at cuc.formstack.com/forms/silent_witness_incident_report.
+$Anyone\,may\,share\,information\,anonymously through\,Campus\,Safety's\,Silent\,Witness\,Form,\,available\,on\,the\,Campus\,Safety\,website\,at\,cuc.formstack.com/forms/silent_witness_incident_report.$

-The form provides a user the opportunity to communicate directly with the Assistant Vice President of Campus Safety.
-It is not intended for reporting emergencies or crimes-in-progress.
-The user will submit a description of the event, date, time, and location of the event.
-Contact information is optional.
-Once all pertinent information has been disclosed, the user will click the 'submit' button which in turn sends it directly to the Assistant Vice President of Campus Safety.
+The form allows a user to communicate directly with the Assistant Vice President of Campus Safety.
+It is not intended for reporting emergencies or crimes in progress.
+The user will submit a description of the event, date, time, and location of the event, and contact information is optional.
+Once all pertinent information has been disclosed, the user will click the 'submit' button, which sends it directly to the Assistant Vice President of Campus Safety.

-Students, faculty, and staff can download the LiveSafe app from their mobile device for free.
+Students, faculty, and staff can download the LiveSafe app from their mobile devices for free.

-The app is available in the Apple app store at itunes.apple.com/us/app/livesafe/id653666211 and in GooglePlay at play.google.com/store/apps/details?id=com.livesafe.activities.
+The app is available in the Apple app store at itunes.apple.com/us/app/livesafe/id653666211 and in Google Play at play.google.com/store/apps/details?id=com.livesafe.activities.
 Once downloaded, the user will find their institution by clicking on 'Manage Organizations' in Settings.
 LiveSafe provides users the opportunity to do something when they see something.
-Users can send an email, make a phone call, and send pictures to Campus Safety in real time from the convenience of their mobile device.
+Users can send an email, make a phone call, and send pictures to Campus Safety in real-time from the convenience of their mobile devices.
 It also provides the user with updated information regarding Emergency Procedures, Sexual Assault Assistance, Health and Wellness Assistance, Student Life Resources, and Local Resources.
-All messages sent to Campus Safety through the LiveSafe app give the user the option to send the transmission anonymously by simply clicking the box that asks the user if they wish to remain anonymous.
+All messages sent to Campus Safety through the LiveSafe app allow the user to send the transmission anonymously by simply clicking the box asking the user if they wish to remain anonymous.